 The first thing to take care of is your outfit.
 There is no universal dress code, but to stay connected to your audience, find an outfit that can be worn by your audience.
 A good example of this synchronization is speaker Steve Jobs.
-He would arrive in trainers, jeans and t-shirt to present his company’s latest products.
+He would arrive in trainers, jeans and a t-shirt to present his company’s latest products.
 He talked like a consumer, dressed like one, and of course, used an iPhone or Mac.

 The second important thing is your psychological preparation.
 It’s an essential step.
 Because if you don’t manage your stress properly, you could lose all your strength in front of the public.
-Use the visualisation technique the day before your speech.
+Use the visualization technique the day before your speech.
 Imagine yourself at your presentation and that it is a successful outcome.
 You can also use techniques to help you breathe or meditate to control your stress before you speak.

-Also pay attention to the configuration of the room.
+Also, pay attention to the configuration of the room.

 If it’s a small meeting room, use the proximity to your audience.
-Get very close to the people, whisper and create a warm and simple atmosphere.
-Will you have a prompter, a note card, the ability to display a slide show?
+Get very close to the people, whisper, and create a warm and simple atmosphere.
+Will you have a prompter, a notecard, the ability to display a slide show?
 These are all parameters to consider in advance.
-If you give your speech in a large conference room, then you will need to adapt your gaze, the power of your voice and your mobility on stage to create dynamism.
+If you give your speech in a large conference room, then you will need to adapt your gaze, the power of your voice, and your mobility on stage to create dynamism.

 And let’s talk a little bit about your voice on stage.
 Don’t worry, you’re not in front of the audience to do a dictation?
 Make your speech come alive.
-A beautiful voice is made up of low notes, high notes, slow delivery and faster delivery.
+A beautiful voice is made up of low notes, high notes, slow delivery, and faster delivery.
 Remember, your para-verbal communication (your voice) accounts for more than 30% of the impact of your speech.
 There’s nothing that bores an audience more than a speaker who speaks without real conviction.